mothla/SecretIngredient/README.md

 # What is the idea of the program?
 **A program that help the user scan or search a product and let the program compare the prices of the product by various supermarkets.**
 # Connected python with database
+**We used two methods to store data, the first method is a textfile, and the second method is connecting program to Oracle database.**